-- 1. Federal Unsubsidized Stafford Loan
+- 1. Federal Direct Unsubsidized Loan

-- 2. Federal Subsidized Stafford Loan
+- 2. Federal Direct Subsidized Loan

-- 3. Perkins Loan
+- 3. Federal Perkins Loan

-- 4. PLUS Loan
+- 4. Federal Direct PLUS Loan (Graduate Student)

+- 5. Federal Direct PLUS Loan (Parent)

-- 5. Federal Pell Grant
+- 6. Federal Pell Grant

-- Academic Competitiveness Grant
+- 7. Academic Competitiveness Grant

-- 7. National SMART Grant
+- 8. National SMART Grant

-- 8. TEACH Grant

 - 9. Federal Supplemental Educational Opportunity Grant

+- 10. TEACH Grant

-- 10. Other Title IV Aid
+- 11. Other Title IV Aid

-- 11. Other State/Institutional Aid
+- 12. Other State/Institutional Aid

-WITHDRAWAL PROCESS: Any student who desires to withdraw from the University must report to the Dean of Students Office located in the Clark Student Center.
-Following an exit interview with the Dean's Office, the student will be issued a copy of the withdrawal form and the Dean's Office will process the paperwork with the necessary University offices (Business Office, Financial Aid Office, and Registrar's Office).
-Again, refer to the above information regarding the REFUND AND REPAYMENT POLICY to determine if you will be required to repay any financial aid monies as a result of your withdrawal from the University.
+WITHDRAWAL PROCESS: Any student who desires to withdraw from the University must report to the Dean of Students Office located in the Clark Student Center, Room 104.
+Following an exit interview with the Dean's Office, the student will be issued a copy of the Official Withdrawal Request form and the Dean's Office will forward a copy of the withdrawal form to the necessary University offices (Business Office, Financial Aid Office, and Registrar's Office).
+If possible, a student who has received a prior student loan(s) will be required to visit with the Financial Aid Office to complete an Exit Interview session.
+A student who is not able to report to campus may have the withdrawal request processed via phone or email but still will be required to complete an Exit interview session with the Financial Aid Office.
+Upon receipt of the withdrawal form in the Financial Aid Office, the appropriate federal and/or state refund calculation will be performed to determine if the student must repay all or part of the aid awarded, as detailed below.
+Refer to the information above regarding the "Refund and Repayment Policy" to determine if you will be required to repay any financial aid monies as a result of withdrawal from the University.